edelgm6/draft/docs/source/getting-started.rst

 4. Install Draft: ``pip install draft-cli``
 5. Create project: ``draft create-project 'Catcher In The Rye'``

-You will now have the following file tree:
+You will now have the following file tree (note that Draft truncates your root directory to ``catcher-rye``):

 .. include:: start-file-tree.rst